 The Openbravo Cloud is a single-tenant Infrastructure as a Service (IaaS) option that enables companies to deploy Openbravo products on virtual servers in Amazon Web Services (AWS), rather than in their own data center.
-This option is great for retailers who want to retain control over the application but without the IT investments.
+This option is great for companies who want to retain control over the application but without the IT investments.

-Thanks to Openbravo Cloud you can free yourself from the complexities and costs of managing hardware for your Openbravo solution, which can be transparently scaled up or down based on growth or changing business needs.
+Thanks to Openbravo Cloud you can free yourself from the complexities and costs of managing hardware for your Openbravo solution, which can be scaled up or down based on growth or changing business needs.
 Additionally, Openbravo Cloud enables Openbravo to ensure the highest levels of security, availability, and performance.

-Openbravo Cloud customers get:
+With Openbravo Cloud customers get:

 We will provide you with a URL to your Openbravo solution in the cloud, accessible from any web browser on any device with an Internet connection.
-This URL uses a prefix you choose in the format xxx.cloud.openbravo.com, where you choose the xxx part according to certain format limitations.

 For maintenance activities, the system can also be accessed through SSH by you, your Openbravo Partner or Openbravo.

 The AWS cloud is one of the most flexible and secure cloud computing environments available today and combines comprehensive security capabilities to satisfy the most demanding information security requirements.
 Openbravo follows AWS best security practices, ensuring that your data is safe.
 Customers retain ownership of any data stored in the AWS cloud.
 AWS does not access customer data.
-Openbravo and Partners can only access customer data according to the software subscription and support service terms signed by the customer.
+Partners and Openbravo can only access customer data according to the software subscription and support service terms signed by the customer.
 Users in the Openbravo application or access given to others for SSH is managed by the customer and/or partner.

 Openbravo Cloud leverages AWS to ensure we provide the world's best cloud infrastructure with Openbravo Cloud.
 AWS follows strict guidelines and uses state-of-the-art architectural and engineering approaches to guard against physical and environmental threats.
 It has extensive experience in designing, constructing and operating large-scale datacenters.
 Physical access is strictly controlled, both at the perimeter and at ingress points by security staff and video surveillance.
 There are also fire detection and suppression, power, climate and temperature, and electromechanical support systems.